Protobuf·Kotlin·Free

 A suspending client, not a stub.

 The service extends a thin BaseHttpClient that owns the Ktor HttpClient and the base URL.
-Each RPC is a suspend fun that POSTs to /package.Service/Method with a Connect-Protocol-Version header.
-JSON serialization is kotlinx.serialization.
+Each unary RPC is a suspend fun that POSTs to /package.Service/Method with a Connect-Protocol-Version header.
+Non-success responses route through decodeConnectError so the Connect JSON error envelope becomes a typed GrpcException — not an opaque body() decode failure.
+Streaming RPCs return Flow<T> from the same class.

 import io.ktor.client.*